dennisbyington/wordle_gui/README.md

 # Acknowledgments

-This is my sofware recreation the web-based Wordle game.
+This is my software recreation the web-based Wordle game.
 Wordle was originally created by Josh Wardle and is now owned and published by the New York Times.